saitoha/libsixel/README.md

 -e, --monochrome           output monochrome sixel image
                            this option assumes the terminal
+                           background color is black -k, --insecure             allow to connect to SSL sites without certs(enabled only when configured
+                           with --with-libcurl)
-                           background color is black -i, --invert               assume the terminal background color is white, make sense only when -e option is given
+-i, --invert               assume the terminal background color
+                           is white, make sense only when -e option is given